iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ```

-These most basic chains are useful, but are rarely sufficient.
+These most basic chains are useful, **but are rarely sufficient**.
 Most people (or other agents) usually need more information to confidently understand how to approach and interact with the Thing you're interested in.
 A more useful basic provenance chain would include:
 * Information about the event (planned or unplanned) that created the Thing you're interested in, or something that it was derived from, including:
   * Who or what was involved in the event
   * What actions were performed that impacted or influenced the Thing or its precursor(s)